 But under Lincoln Riley the program has won three straight Big 12 titles and made it to three straight College Football Playoffs.
 This year’s team should keep knocking on that door.

 The defense improved enough last year under coordinator Alex Grinch to be a positive, and the offense continues to be among the most explosive in the history of the sport, but there were knocks on last year’s team.

 It became a bit too reliant on Jalen Hurts, it took too much work to put away Baylor twice, and the team got away with too many nail-biters against teams like Iowa State and TCU.

 And then it won another Big 12 Championship on the way to another College Football Playoff.

 It’s the NCAA basketball tournament theory – all you can reasonably ask for out of a program and a coach is to keep cranking out great team after great team, and eventually the break will come.

 Between going 0-4 in College Football Playoff games, and closing out the 2008, 2004, and 2003 seasons with national championship losses, it’s been a long, long time since the program won one of the really big ones – a slew of the current players weren’t even alive when OU won the 2000 national title.

-As long as there aren’t a slew of big injuries to key skill parts, this should still be the best team in the Big 12 and should once again be right there in the mix for a 12-1 regular season and a fourth straight CFP appearance.
+As long as there aren’t a slew of big injuries to key skill parts, this should still be the best team in the Big 12 and should once again be right there in the mix for a conference championship and a fourth straight CFP appearance.

-Texas is more dangerous, but that’s – as always – in Dallas.
-Oklahoma State and Tennessee are scary, but those two come to Norman.
-Road games at Iowa State, West Virginia, TCU and Texas Tech are landmines, but they’re nothing this program shouldn’t be able to handle.
+Texas is more dangerous than last year, but that’s – as always – in Dallas.
+Oklahoma State is scary, but that’s a few miles down the road in Norman.
+Road games at Iowa State, West Virginia, TCU and Texas Tech are landmines, but they’re nothing this program isn’t used to and shouldn’t be able to handle.

 The coaching is peerless, the team is loaded with veterans, and the talent is all there to push that rock up the mountain again.